 How could fake retirement pull you from burnout?

-This is about tricking your burnt-out brain into seeing your current job through fresh eyes.
+This week's experiment is about tricking your burnt-out brain into seeing your current job through fresh eyes.

 Here's the thing, though: quitting isn't always an option.
 Bills exist.
 Groceries cost money.
 Your landlord probably won't accept "but I'm following my dreams!" as valid currency.
 So what's an aspiring full-time writer to do when they can't afford to just quit?